Child Welfare Stipend Program Information

 Incoming MSW students who indicate an interest in a career in public or tribal child welfare on their MSW application will be invited to apply.
 MSW students continuing from their Foundation to their Advanced year will also be notified about the program and application process.
 Application materials are available through the MSW stipend application links above.

-The MSW child welfare stipend has been equivalent to the cost of graduate in-state tuition for the Foundation and / or Advanced years.
+The MSW child welfare stipend has been equivalent to the cost of full-time graduate in-state tuition for the Advanced year.
 MSW students who receive the stipend for the Foundation year must reapply for the Advanced year.

 The child welfare stipend does not cover books, transportation or any other costs associated with attending the BSW / MSW programs.